metroite/datapacks/README.md

 C:\Users\<User>\AppData\Roaming\.minecraft\saves\<world name>\datapacks
 ```

-Now just join the world you put the datapacks in and execute the following operator command (autocompletion [TAB] will be your friend here):
+Now just join the world you put the datapacks in and execute the following operator command:

 ```
-/datapack enable <name of the added datapack>
+/reload
 ```
-A "loaded"-text should appear, assuring you that its up and running.

-Have fun trying out the new stuff you have added!
+A "loaded" message should appear, assuring you that its up and running.
+Have fun trying out the new stuff!

 ## Version

-All datapacks are available for [1.13 (outdated)](https://github.com/Metroite/datapacks/tree/1.13) and [1.14](https://github.com/Metroite/datapacks/tree/master). **This is  the 1.14 branch**, click on [1.13 (outdated)](https://github.com/Metroite/datapacks/tree/1.13) to switch to its branch.
+All datapacks are available for [1.13 (unsupported)](https://github.com/Metroite/datapacks/tree/1.13), [1.14](https://github.com/Metroite/datapacks/tree/master) and [1.15](https://github.com/Metroite/datapacks/tree/master). **This is  the 1.14/1.15 branch**, click on [1.13 (unsupported)](https://github.com/Metroite/datapacks/tree/1.13) to switch to its branch.
 I aim to provide 100% multiplayer-proof datapacks.

 ## [Feedback](https://github.com/Metroite/datapacks/issues)

 Please report any **bugs** you may find, any **suggestions** you might have and any possible **feedback** you could think of on the [Issues](https://github.com/Metroite/datapacks/issues) page!
 They are all welcome.

 If you like what I do, consider checking out my [Patreon page](https://www.patreon.com/metroite)!
-Messsage me directly or follow this project more conveniently through the [Discord Server](https://discord.gg/vBgb85N)!
+Messsage me directly or follow this project more conveniently by joining the [Discord Server](https://discord.gg/vBgb85N)!

 ## Authors